raymond-devries/raymond-devries/README.md

 ### Contact

-To contact me about possible career opportunities, something you want to collaborate on, your latest mountain adventure, or just to say hi email me at [contact@raymond-devries.com](mailto:contact@raymond-devries.com).
-Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/raymond-devries/) as well.
+To contact me about possible career opportunities, something you want to collaborate on, your latest mountain adventure, or just to say hi feel free to connect with me on [Linkedin](https://www.linkedin.com/in/raymond-devries/).

 ## Here are few interesting things I enjoy: